Struck713/cs2-lecture-notes/README.md

 ## Projects
 - stack: A basic stack ADT
+- recursion: Examples of recursive solutions to factorials, the fibbonachi sequence and the Towers of Hanoi
 - darray: A dynamically allocated array
 - darray_generic: A generic dynamically allocated array
 - set: A set collection